9+ Ways To Save Money While Being Sustainable

 2. Lower Your Thermostats

 Fun Fact: According to Illinois.gov, for every degree you lower your thermostat during winter, you can save an average of 3% on heating costs.
+(That means if you typically keep your home at 72°F and lower it to 68°F, you could save nearly 12% on your heating bill over the season!)

 Adjusting your thermostat just a couple of degrees is another simple yet effective way to save money on your energy bill.
 And with modern technology, a smart thermostat device can further help by automatically adjusting your home's temperature settings for optimal performance.

 Beyond saving money, turning down the heat just a few degrees reduces the demand on power plants, which in turn cuts greenhouse‑gas emissions and air pollution.
-Which is another positive step toward a more sustainable home.
+This is another positive step toward a more sustainable home.

 Actionable Tip: If possible, try to set your thermostat a few degrees lower in winter and increase it a few degrees during summer.
+(Combine this with smart thermostat technology, and you’ll see noticeable savings on your bills while reducing your environmental footprint!)

 3. Unplug Your Unused Device